asg017/sqlite-http/api.md

 ### Request Everything

-The `http_get`, `http_post`, and `http_do` table functions will make HTTP requests and creates a single-row table of information on the generated request, response, and metadata.
+The `http_get`, `http_post`, and `http_do` table functions will make HTTP requests and create a single-row table of information on the generated request, response, and metadata.
 These functions are [table-valued functions](https://www.sqlite.org/vtab.html#tabfunc2), not scalar/window functions, so they work differently than other functions in this library.

 Every call to one of these table functions returns a single row.
 Each of these functions generate a table with this schema: